Otion-Core/graphism/README.md

 end
 ```

-With this, your create create invite mutation will receive the ID of an existing user.
+With this, your create invite mutation will receive the ID of an existing user.
 But in practice,
 sometimes it might happen that you don't know that user's id, just their email.

 In that case, you can tell Graphism to lookup the user by their email for you: